folkertdev/rust-rfcs/text/3720-labeled-match.md

 - we add `loop match` expressions: `loop match scrutinee { ... }`
 - `continue <operand>` expressions can target the `loop match`, replacing `scrutinee` with `<operand>` and proceeding to the correct match branch

-- `const continue <operand>` same as above, but changes MIR lowering and borrow checker behavior.
+A `loop match` can be combined with the `const` keyword, which improves MIR lowering and provides more accurate CFG information to the borrow checker and later compiler passes.

 ## Edge cases